Android-for-Python/Android-for-Python-Users/README.md

 To generate a multi-architecture apk or aab, `android.arch` becomes a list of architectures.

 An earlier version of Buildozer supporting aab required changing `android.arch` to `android.archs`, this is no longer required.
-However the future plan is to depreciate `.arch` in favor of `.archs`.
+However you can use `.archs` and in the future `.arch` will be depreciated in favor of `.archs`.

 ```
 android.arch = armeabi-v7a, arm64-v8a